Table of Contents

 Unlike dropshipping, which has low barriers to entry but high competition, finding an ecommerce niche helps to limit the number of competitors that can attract and retain more of your customers.
 While it can be tough to create unique products that stand out against the competition, your long-term success can be improved by focusing on a niche and becoming the industry expert in what you sell.

 For example, Sharkbanz revolutionized aquatic safety by creating a wearable shark deterrent.
 This technology suits the needs of a specific group of water-goers such as surfers, scuba divers, fishermen, and more.

 Find an audience easier

 An ecommerce niche helps potential customers understand what your business offers.
 Most likely, customers are searching online for a product like yours that tailors to their needs.
-Rather than trying to serve a mass audience, you can sell the product that a specific audience is looking for.
+Rather than trying to serve a mass audience, you can sell the go-to product that a specific audience is looking for.
 This also improves your ad spend with better targeting by spending less and attracting more sales.